dpanov/falcon-menu/README.md

  - I've initially used `<strong>` for the Publish, Engage, etc. as it makes more sense, but Narrator with Chrome didn't read the text at all, so I've changed that to a `<span>`.

 ## Some bugs that are currently present on the menu at falcon.io
+ - The major one - the menu is not accessible.
+If you are a blind person that uses a screen reader you won't ever understand that Platform, Solutions, etc. are buttons, because they are not marked up that way.
+Also, they are not focusable if you hit `TAB`, so if you've focused the logo, the next thing that you can focus is the Pricing link.
- - The major one - If you open a dropdown, e.g. Platform, then clicking on another dropdown (e.g. Solutions) the transparent backdrop is removed.
-Then if you close the Solutions dropdown the backdrop appears and as a bonus you have overflow and scrolling issues.
-And you also can't click anything on the page.
+ - Another major one - if you open a dropdown, e.g. **Platform**, then if you click on another dropdown (e.g. **Solutions**) the transparent backdrop is removed.
+After that if you close the **Solutions** dropdown the backdrop appears and as a bonus you have overflow and scrolling issues.
+And you also **can't click anything on the page**.
  - Desktop and mobile menus have different links.
  - Issues with both desktop and mobile menu appearing on resolutions that are between a phone and a tablet.
 Although it wouldn't affect much devices now, it's always a good idea to make your website future-proof.